ingarsjekabsons/netlogo-wolves-sheep-predatiion/README.md

-# NetLogo Wolves Sheeps predation model
+# NetLogo Wolves Sheep predation model

 A little adjusted model which:
 - sheeps looks for nearby wolves and runs away if there is some